NVlabs/Deep_Object_Pose/evaluate/readme.md

 ## Assumptions
 We make a few assumptions in this script.
 1. We assume the folders structures are the same and there are only scenes in the folder.
 See `data/` folder example from downloading the content.
-2. We assume the notation folder is in the opengl format and that it is using the nvisii outputs from the data generation pipeline.
-If you use a diffirent file format please update the script or your data.
+2. We assume the notation folder is in the OpenGL format and that it is using the nvisii outputs from the data generation pipeline.
+If you use a different file format please update the script or your data.
-3. We assume the inferences are from DOPE inference, _e.g._, the poses are in the opengl format.
+3. We assume the inferences are from DOPE inference, _e.g._, the poses are in the OpenGL format.
 These conventions are easy to change, _e.g._, look for the line `visii_gu.get_transform().rotate_around` in `add_compute.py` to change the pose convention.

 If the script takes to long to run, please run with `--cuboid`, instead of using the 3d models vertices to compare the metric, it uses the 3d cuboid of the 3d model to compute the metric.